philipkd/cryptobasis/README.md

 # Calculate Crypto Bases for Tax Reporting

 These Jupyter notebooks are a pipeline for calculating the bases of your crypto transactions.
-You can then use these basesfor reporting your capital gains or losses to the IRS.
+You can then use these bases for reporting your capital gains or losses to the IRS.

 The data source has some manual steps since the purely automatic solutions provided by [Koinly](https://koinly.io/) or [CoinTracker](https://cointracker.io) always seem to have gaps.